-As described in Section 2, the peak proton flux per integral energy and the fluence were calculated for each of the 65 SEP events under study (see Appendix C).
-In the next step, scaling relations between fluences $(F_P)$ and $I_P$ are derived.
-Although the scientific community routinely uses $I_P$ values to associate SEP events to their parent solar events (Cane et al. 2010; Papaioannou et al. 2016; Desai & Giacalone 2016), the time-intensity profiles $[I{(t)}]$ , resulting from the convolution of SEP acceleration and transport processes, are also needed.
+As described in Sect.
+2, the peak proton flux per integral energy and the fluence were calculated for each of the 65 SEP events under study (see Appendix C).
+In the next step, scaling relations between fluences (F_P) and I_P are derived.
+Although the scientific community routinely uses I_P values to associate SEP events with their parent solar events (Cane et al. 2010; Papaioannou et al. 2016; Desai & Giacalone 2016), the time-intensity profiles $[I{(t)}]$, resulting from the convolution of SEP acceleration and transport processes, are also needed.
 This is especially important when quantifying the radiation environment.
-Following the procedure discussed in Kahler & Ling (2018) we compared the measured fluences $(F_P)$ and peak proton fluxes $(I_P)$ for each integral energy investigated in this study.
-In agreement with Kahler & Ling (2018), robust correlations ( $cc \approx 0.97$ ) between $F_P$ and $I_P$ for each integral energy are found with slopes near unity.
-Thus, our results indicate energy-independence in the relationship between $I_P$ and $F_P$ .
+Following the procedure discussed in Kahler & Ling (2018) we compared the measured fluences (F_P) and peak proton fluxes (I_P) for each integral energy investigated in this study.
+In agreement with Kahler & Ling (2018), robust correlations ($cc \approx 0.97$) between $F{\rm P}$ and $I{\rm P}$ for each integral energy are found with slopes near unity.
+Thus, our results indicate energy independence in the relationship between I_P and F_P .
 The details of these relations and the corresponding validation and verification comparisons are discussed in Appendix A.